quicwg/multipath/draft-ietf-quic-multipath.md

 it MUST pick a Connection ID with the same path ID for sending the PATH_RESPONSE.

-If the server receives a PATH_CHALLENGE before receiving a MP_NEW_CONNECTION_ID for the specific path, it MAY choose to ignore the PATH_CHALLENGE, or it can choose to send the PATH_RESPONSE frame upon reception of a MP_NEW_CONNECTION_ID frame containing the corresponding Path ID.
+If the server receives a PATH_CHALLENGE before receiving a MP_NEW_CONNECTION_ID for the specific path, it SHOULD ignore the PATH_CHALLENGE.
+Note that the MP_NEW_CONNECTION_ID might be sent in the same packet and in this case the PATH_CHALLENGE SHOULD be processed.

 If validation succeeds, the client can continue to use the path.
 If validation fails, the client MUST NOT use the path and can